 Bank Address: Habib Bank Ltd, Agriculture University Branch, Peshawar, Pakistan

 Note: A scanned copy of proof of payment must be sent via email (firstname.lastname@example.org) and write manuscript ID and the title in the subject line.

 Acceptance of Research Article*

 After completion of review process, if the article is accepted for publication information will be passed on to the first/corresponding author.
-After payment of publication/printing charges of Rs.
-1500 from the faculty and students of The University of Agriculture, Peshawar, and Rs.
-2000 from outsiders for five pages and Rs.
-500 per any extra page, articles are processed for publication.
+After payment of publication/printing charges as shown in the table below and bank details above, articles are processed for publication.